czhu12/nft-blog/site/content/posts/nft.md

 * S﻿uperRare
 * N﻿ifty Gateway

-## How to attract potential buyers?
+## How to Attract Potential Buyers?

-It can be a perfect fit, if your traditional work reflects some traditional touch, to NFT collectors.
+It can be a perfect fit if your traditional work reflects some touch to NFT collectors.
 If the content is truly valuable, there will be a market for it, just like there is for anything else of value.
 Put yourself in the position of your potential customers and consider what will seem most genuine to them.
-The worth may stem from your artistic identity or the topic matter you choose to portray.
+The worth may stem from your artistic identity or the topic you choose to portray.
 You can always experiment with both traditional and digital art to make NFT art for potential sales or gallery displays.

 With web3, we are witnessing more innovative possibilities for creators to display their work, as well as for collectors to have a central location to view and appreciate their galleries in the metaverse.
 You can get ideas from projects like Spatial, Oncyber, Arium, Cryptovoxels, and Showtime.

 Some Extra Shots…

 Think about incorporating NFTs into your existing traditional artistic practice.
-We advise you to become familiar with the options available, like which NFT collections are most popular, what they include in their roadmaps, and what kind of NFT makers enter the field.
+We advise you to become familiar with the options available, like which NFT collections are the most popular, what they include in their roadmaps, and what kind of NFT makers enter the field.

-Don’t forget to continue using Twitter and Discord.
-You can find useful information there about the neighbourhood, the economy, and job prospects.
+Don’t forget to contact us on Twitter (<https://twitter.com/MintablesNFT>) if you need help on creating NFT arts using our NFT creator studio.